 .
 A welcome induction and orientation will take place during the opening weekend of the program, giving you the opportunity meet the rest of the program intake, receive practical guidance regarding your internship and the wider program from your Group Mentor and settle in before you begin your internship placement.

 You will attend your internship placement Monday to Friday for the duration of the program.
 A Buddy and Mentor – a junior and senior delegate at your internship company – will be on hand to support you throughout your internship placement.

-> For the wider aspects of the program, such as the weekly career seminars and the charity fundraising challenge, you will be separated into smaller sub-groups within the program intake.
-Each sub-group will be assigned a Group Mentor – a successful local professional from a leading firm in your chosen industry – who will help to guide you through the wider aspects of the program.
+For the wider aspects of the program, such as the weekly career seminars and the charity fundraising challenge, you will be separated into smaller sub-groups within the program intake.
+Each sub-group will be assigned a City Internships Group Mentor who will help to guide you through the wider aspects of the program.

-> The regular social events and weekend excursions are integral to the program.
+The regular social events and weekend excursions are integral to the program.
 They serve as a medium to build lasting friendships with your peers and to enhance your experience of your chosen city.

 .
 You should expect to leave the program with a greater sense of independence and confidence, having acquired lifelong friendships and memories and, crucially, having gained invaluable long-term career development.

 City Internships Alumni are also able to utilise the services of City Careers, which provides access to post-graduation employment opportunities with leading employers from the City Internships network and beyond.

 The Summer Internship Program is open to undergraduates and recent graduates from all over the world.